umeshraut2002/Cohort/DOM - Exercise/readme.md

-1️⃣3️⃣ Create a simple modal popup (open/close on button click).✅ 1️⃣4️⃣ Make a basic form validation (check if all fields are filled).✅ 1️⃣5️⃣ Detect if a user is pressing a specific keyboard key.✅ 1️⃣6️⃣ Prevent default behavior of a form submission.
-1️⃣7️⃣ Create a tooltip that appears when hovering over a button.
-1️⃣8️⃣ Change an image's src on a button click.
+1️⃣3️⃣ Create a simple modal popup (open/close on button click).✅ 1️⃣4️⃣ Make a basic form validation (check if all fields are filled).✅ 1️⃣5️⃣ Detect if a user is pressing a specific keyboard key.✅ 1️⃣6️⃣ Prevent default behavior of a form submission. ✅ 1️⃣7️⃣ Create a tooltip that appears when hovering over a button.✅ 1️⃣8️⃣ Change an image's src on a button click.
 1️⃣9️⃣ Generate a random color and apply it to the background.✅ 2️⃣0️⃣ Filter a list of items based on search input.